HealthcareLCA

 Our story

-The HealthcareLCA platform was conceptualized, designed, and developed by Jono Drew in late 2020.
+The HealthcareLCA platform was conceptualized, designed, and developed by Jonathan ("Jono") Drew in late 2020.

 The groundwork for the HealthcareLCA database was laid during 2020 when Jono Drew and colleagues within the Healthy Populations Institute at Dalhousie University in Nova Scotia, Canada undertook a systematic review of life cycle assessments within surgical services.

-Jono then extended this work to encompass the wider healthcare sector, identifying existing healthcare-related environmental assessments through a combined process of citation networking and specific literature searches.
-From each relevant data source, key methodological data were extracted and tabulated within a database.
-Jono built the online public-facing platform to host this proprietary dataset, and created a series of interactive charts from the housed data to help communicate pertinent findings.
+Jono then independently extended this work to encompass the wider healthcare sector, identifying existing healthcare-related environmental assessments through a combined process of citation networking and specific literature searches.
+From each relevant data source, key methodological data were extracted and tabulated within a curated database structure.
+Jono built the online public interface to accompany the backend dataset, and created a series of interactive charts to help communicate pertinent findings.

-In mid-2021, Jono began collaborating with Chantelle Rizan who was completing her doctoral studies at Brighton and Sussex Medical School (BSMS) at that time.
-Chantelle served in an advisory capacity, and provided input on database updating and refinement.
-Jono continued to lead backend and frontend database development, and remained solely responsible for the identification of new studies, data extraction, and upload.
+In mid-2021, Jono began collaborating with Chantelle Rizan.
+Chantelle served in an advisory capacity, providing expert input on database updating and refinement.
+Jono continued to lead backend and frontend platform development and remained solely responsible for the identification of new studies, data extratcion, and evidence curation.

 As of 2026, HealthcareLCA is soley supported by Dalhousie University's Centre for Planetary Health & Sustainable Care, but recognises and is greatly appreciative of prior financial support from CASCADES and CoSM, as well as in-kind support from BSMS.